mozilla/elasticutils/docs/mappingtype.rst

 ---------------------------------------------

-You can relate a MappingType to a database model allowing you to link documents in the ElasticSearch index back to their origins in a lazy-loading way.
+You can relate a MappingType to a database model allowing you to link documents in the Elasticsearch index back to their origins in a lazy-loading way.
 This is done by subclassing MappingType and implementing the ``get_object()`` method.
 You can then access the origin using the ``object`` property.